How to elope in Bali 2026/27 – full destination guide

 If both of you love the marine ecosystem, you should shortlist the Nusa Lembongan as a potential spot for eloping.
 While it is famous among snorkelers for its crystal clear water that make snorkeling a pleasure, the same crystal clear water will give you elopement photos with a stunning background.

-And if you have the time to explore what Nusa Lembongan has to offer.
-You can explore the coral gardens filled with flora and fauna.
-You could also decide to snorkel and explore Manta Point, Crystal Bay, and Toya Pakeh.
+And if you have the time to explore what Nusa Lembongan has to offer, you can discover the coral gardens filled with flora and fauna, or snorkel and explore Manta Point, Crystal Bay, and Toya Pakeh.

 Located near Sukawati, the secret canyon is incredible and awe-inspiring.
 The entire canyon has been sculptured by water for millenniums to millions of art pieces.
 Every section of the canyon is resembles something familiar, yet so indistinguishable.
 Look hard enough, you will see a crying skull.
 Look long enough, you will see the face of a cat.
 It’s a mesmerizing place to visit and an even more unique place to stage your elopement.
 You could even exchange your vows right in the middle of River Oos, with your feet in the milky blue water.
 Do not leave this spot behind in your shortlist of elopement spots as it might end up being the perfect place for you two gentle souls.